mattermost/docs/source/deployment/mobile-app-deployment.rst

 We’re here to support you.

-This primer serves as an introduction to Mattermost Mobile technologies.
-It is a compliment to our technical documentation, and focuses on three main areas:
+This primer serves as an introduction to Mattermost mobile technologies.
+It is a complement to our technical documentation, and focuses on three main areas:

 - Technical Requirements
 - Basic Features and Technologies